uniqueNullptr2/mp3_encoder/README.md

 # Write a C++ commandline application that encodes a set of WAV files to MP3

+This was a takehome excercise from a job interview.

 ## Requirements:

 - call application with path to folder as argument